mariomac/pipes/README.md

-# PIPES: Process In Pipeline-Embedded Stages
+# PIPES: Processing In Pipeline-Embedded Stages

 This is the upper-upstream fork version of the [Red Hat's & IBM Gopipes library](https://pkg.go.dev/github.com/netobserv/gopipes), where I plan to add experimental features that aren't related to any concrete product nor follow